 As everyone who has ever seen me (or a picture of me) can attest, I am extremely obese.
 After I wrote my most popular blog post ever, one wiki (which doesn’t seem to be online anymore) linked to my article and credited me only as “a very large man” and it is true, I was and still am quite huge.

-The weight loss continued (more or less) but at a much slower pace than the beginning.
+The weight loss continued (more or less) but at a much slower pace than in the beginning.
 To make matters worse, in September I had a health complication that in October put me in the hospital for a week.
-I developed a bad (and particularly persistant) case of cellulitis in my left leg which dampened my cardio routine for a couple months.
+I developed a bad (and particularly persistent) case of cellulitis in my left leg which dampened my cardio routine for a couple of months.

 Unfortunately, I guess Christmas hurt me a bit more than expected.
-In my January weigh in I had gained nearly 10 pounds and was up to an ugly 441lbs.
+My January weigh-in I had gained nearly 10 pounds and was up to an ugly 441 lbs.
 In the few months that followed I really struggled to try and lose those last 11 pounds.

 Last week, on May 23, 2012, I had my latest weigh-in and I was 428.0 lbs a full 2 pounds under the mark for the first time.